Gabigol loses penalty and Santos beats Fla in the red-black farewell to Maracanã - 12/06/2021

 Flamengo: Hugo; Matheuzinho, Gustavo Henrique, David Luiz and Rodinei; João Gomes (Lázaro), Andreas and Vitinho (Thiaguinho); Everton Ribeiro (Matheus France), Gabigol and Pedro.
 Technician: Maurício Souza.

-saints: John Paul; Kaiky, Luiz Felipe and Danilo Boza; Madson, Camacho (Balieiro), Vinícius Zanocelo and Lucas Braga; Marinho (Ângelo), Marcos Guilherme (Sander) and Marcos Leonardo (Raniel).
+saints: John Paul; Kaiky, Luiz Felipe and Danilo Boza; Madson, Camacho (Balieiro), Vinícius Zanocelo and Lucas Braga; Marinho (Ângelo), Marcos Guilherme (Sandry) and Marcos Leonardo (Raniel).
 Technician: Fabio Carille